 The Directors listed below are all deemed independent and non-executive, other than Sharon Parr they have all served on the Board throughout the year and were in office at the end of the year and subsequent to the date of this report.
-The biographical details of the Directors are shown on Board of Directors' section.
+The biographical details of the Directors are shown on page 27.

-David Macfarlane (Chairman)
+- David Macfarlane (Chairman)

-Patrick Firth
+- Patrick Firth

-James Jordan
+- James Jordan

-Sharon Parr (appointed June 2018)
+- Sharon Parr (appointed June 2018)

-Tanja Tibaldi
+- Tanja Tibaldi

-Christopher Waldron
+- Christopher Waldron